 - Bulging disc – an enlarged, flattened disc impinges on spinal nerves

 - Bone spurs – extra bone growths, also called osteophytes, can impinge on nerve tissue

-Your physician will likely send you for an MRI or CT scan in order to confirm a diagnosis, and may recommend an amplified treatment routine that involves physical therapy, prescription medications and steroid injections.
-Unfortunately, these therapies are directed at symptoms rather than the cause of back pain.
+Your physician will likely send you for an MRI or CT scan in order to confirm a diagnosis and may recommend an amplified treatment routine that involves physical therapy, prescription medications and steroid injections.
+However, these therapies are directed at symptoms rather than the cause of back pain.
 Therefore, they are often temporary and are not effective for all patients.

-Surgery may be necessary to correct the cause of the pain but there is an alternative to open spinal surgery: If your chronic back pain symptoms persist, the award-winning surgeons at Laser Spine Institute may be able to help.
-Our minimally invasive, endoscopic procedures offer lower risk than open spinal surgery, a shorter convalescent period and high success rates.
+Surgery may be necessary to address the cause of the pain, but there is an alternative to traditional open spinal surgery: minimally invasive surgery.
+If your chronic back pain symptoms persist, Laser Spine Institute may be able to help.
+Our minimally invasive procedures offer lower risk, a shorter recovery period and a higher success rate than traditional open spinal surgery.
 Contact us today for a free review of your MRI or CT scan.